2sic/2sxc-docs/2sxc Docs Generator/basics/data/content-types/content-type-shared.md

 ## What is an App Shared Content-Type?

-**App Shared Content Types** are a [Content Types](xref:Basics.Data.ContentType.Index) which are defined in one App and re-used in specifi other Apps.
+**App Shared Content Types** are a [Content Types](xref:Basics.Data.ContentType.Index) which are defined in one App and re-used in specific other Apps.

+* They can only be used inside the App which are configured to _share_ the definition
+* The App data is in the export/import, but _not_ the **Content-Type Definition**
+* If you import an App with such data, the App containing the definition must be imported first.
+* These Content-Types are stored in the [SQL database](xref:Basics.Data.ContentType.SqlStorage)

 You rarely want to use this.